Stancalau-ro/lombok/README.md

-# Lombok practices by stancalau.ro
+# Lombok pitfalls and correct approaches
 Examples for Lombok good practices and common pitfalls.

 ##Prerequisites